splunk/splunk-connect-for-kubernetes/README.md

 ## Metrics

-Splunk Connect for Kubernetes deploys code on the Kubernetes cluster.
-This deployment has exactly one pod, which runs two containers:
+Splunk Connect for Kubernetes deploys daemonsets on the Kubernetes cluster.
+These daemonsets have exactly one pod, which runs one container:

-* [Heapster](https://github.com/kubernetes/heapster) collects metrics and sends them to the Fluentd sidecar via UDP in `statsd` format.
-* Fluentd, which receives metrics from Heapster using [in_udp](https://docs.fluentd.org/v1.0/articles/in_udp) and transforms the metrics using filter_jq_transformer. filter_jq_transformer formats the data for Splunk ingestion: It makea sure the metrics have proper metric_name, dimensions, etc., and then sends the metrics to Splunk using out_splunk_hec.
+* [Fluentd metrics plugin](https://github.com/splunk/fluent-plugin-kubernetes-metrics) collects the metrics, formats the metrics for Splunk ingestion by assuring the metrics have proper metric_name, dimensions, etc., and then sends the metrics to Splunk using out_splunk_hec using Fluentd engine.

 Make sure your Splunk configuration has a metrics index that is able to receive the data.
 See [Get started with metrics](http://docs.splunk.com/Documentation/Splunk/7.1.0/Metrics/GetStarted) in the Splunk Enterprise documentaiton.